 We have helped other charities grow their provision by funding new or refurbishing existing spaces where deaf children and young people live and learn.

-We are funding a new Family Centre at Linden Lodge Charitable Trust, a school for children with physical and sensory disabilities.
-The room will be for the use of deaf and deaf blind children, many with multiple and complex needs, and their families.
+We have funded a new Family Centre at Linden Lodge Charitable Trust, a school for children with physical and sensory disabilities.
+The room is for the use of deaf and deaf blind children, many with multiple and complex needs, and their families.
+It has been named in honour of our friend and supporter Lawrence Baker.

 We have had a long relationship with The Elizabeth Foundation, a national charity for deaf babies and toddlers.
 Over recent years, we have contributed significantly to the Hampshire-based organisation by funding a new play area, memorial garden, solar panels, and a minibus with carport.
 Our final donation has helped to fund The Elizabeth Foundation’s new hearing test centre which has been named Ovingdean Building in tribute to the staff, students and supporters of Ovingdean Hall School.
 ‘This development includes a purpose-built, innovative Family Chat Zone, much needed facilities for our Home Learning Programme, and space for our new conference and events centre,’ said Sue Campbell of The Elizabeth Foundation.
 ‘We are enormously grateful for the support OHF has given us.
 Quite simply we cannot thank you enough.’